isblab/af_pipeline/README.md

 2. main.py: contains classes to be used for obtaining required metadata (contact maps, interacting residues) from the extracted features.
 Creates the required attributes (features) required for getting the metadata.
-Any methods for extracting new metadata must be created here.
+Any class for extracting new metadata must be created here.

 3. utils.py: contains accessory functions.